Exersaucers, bouncers, and baby seats . . . Oh my!

-Whether you’re pregnant, a new mom or out shopping for your 2nd or 3rd kiddo, picking the right baby products can be overwhelming.
+Whether you’re pregnant, a new mom, or out shopping for your 2nd or 3rd kiddo, picking the right baby products can be overwhelming.
 Newer and fancier products seem to come out every year.
-My hope is to simplify the process and provide an objective review through the lens of Physical Therapist.
+My hope is to simplify the process and provide an objective review of Upseat’s baby seat through the lens of a Physical Therapist.

 Baby's Physical Development Explained

 All babies develop muscles starting at the center.
 These “proximal muscles” include the trunk, shoulders, and pelvis.
 Developing strong proximal muscles or muscles closest to the center of the body is crucial for proper fine and gross motor development.

 By 3-5 months, your little one should start demonstrating some big changes in motor control and strength.
 You’ll notice head control improving and the disappearance of the bobblehead.
 They’ll start pushing through arms when placed tummy down and even start rolling to their back.
 You may even notice your little one fighting to sit up when placed in sitting.

 Your Baby's Sitting Journey

 So, let’s talk about sitting posture and how your baby gains the strength they need in order to sit upright.
 Well, it all starts on the tummy.
 Yep, that same position that your little one loathes is instrumental in preparing them to sit upright.
 Here’s the kicker, tummy time yields no benefits if your little isn’t placing weight through the forearms or hands.
 It is this skill that develops the necessary shoulder and neck strength for sitting.

 But let’s face it, not all hours of the day can be devoted to “Purposeful Play”.
 There are times when dinner must be prepared, a sibling requires additional attention, or you just need a quick time out.